dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/stargz.md

 - OCIv1: Use containerd to pull image directly.
 - Stargz Cold Boot: Use containerd to pull image via stargz-snapshotter and doesn't hit any cache.
 - Stargz & Dragonfly Cold Boot: Use containerd to pull image via stargz-snapshotter.
-  Transfer the traffic to dragonfly P2P based on stargz mirror mode and no cache hits.
+  Transfer the traffic to Dragonfly P2P based on Stargz mirror mode and no cache hits.

-Test results show `stargz mirror` mode and `dragonfly P2P` integration.
+Test results show `Stargz Mirror` mode and `Dragonfly P2P` integration.
-Use the `stargz` download image to compare the `OCIv1` mode, It can effectively reduce the image download time.
+Use the `Stargz` download image to compare the `OCIv1` mode, It can effectively reduce the image download time.
-The cold boot of `stargz` and `stargz & dragonfly` are basically close.
+The cold boot of `Stargz` and `Stargz & Dragonfly` are basically close.
-The most important thing is that if a very large `kubernetes` cluster uses `stargz` to pull images.
+The most important thing is that if a very large `kubernetes` cluster uses `Stargz` to pull images.
 The download of each image layer will be generate as many range requests as needed.
 The `QPS` of the source of the registry is too high.
 Causes the `QPS` of the registry to be relatively high.
 Dragonfly can effectively reduce the number of requests and download traffic for back-to-source registry.
-In the best case, `dragonfly` can make the same task back-to-source download only once.
+In the best case, `Dragonfly` can make the same task back-to-source download only once.